-Join me in the world’s largest contiguous wetland for my Jaguars of the Pantanal Photo Tour 2022.
+Join Jeff Parker in the world’s largest contiguous wetland for his Jaguars of the Pantanal Photo Tour 2022.
 There, plan to photograph wild jaguars and SO much more!

 In addition to the jags, plan to photograph ocelots, caiman, endangered giant otters, toucans, Hyacinth Macaws, Jabiru Storks, monkeys, parrots, and raptors.
 We may also see & photograph tapirs, giant anteaters, and crab-eating fox and other wildlife in this extremely biologically diverse place.

 Indeed, this region is a UNESCO World Heritage Site for a very good reason — the wildlife sightings here are off the charts!

 This ALL-INCLUSIVE photo tour is limited to EIGHT (8) travelers.
 (Double-occpancy; Singles are available ~ please email me for more info if interested in a single.)

 I like to call the Pantanal the World’s Wildlife Superlative Capital!
 Here’s why:

 - JAGUARS ~ World’s largest subspecies.
 At up to 350 lbs., these felines are about double the size of an average Amazonian jaguar and the 3rd largest cat in the world (after the lion and tiger).
 We typically have multiple sightings per day while in Jaguar Country.
 That includes great chances to watch behavior, including stalking prey.

 - GIANT RIVER OTTER ~ World’s largest member of the weasel family.
 These endangered carnivores can grow up to 6-feet long.
 Locals have given them the moniker “river wolves.”
 We do at least one early morning shoot in a lagoon with the otters so we can capture them in sweet light while they chomp on fish.